plone/training/docs/customizing-volto-light-theme/question-answer.md

 Check three things, in order:

-1. VLT is declared as the `theme`, not only as an add-on.
-It is both, and the `addons` entry alone does not apply the theme.
+1. VLT is declared as the `theme` in your add-on's {file}`package.json`, not only listed in `addons`.
+It needs both entries.
-2. Your project add-on is applied after VLT.
-VLT must be the last entry in your add-on's `addons` list.
-3. Your stylesheet is reachable from {file}`src/theme/_main.scss`.
+2. Your stylesheet is {file}`src/theme/_main.scss`, or is imported from it.
 Volto only picks up that exact filename.

-Restart the frontend after any of these.
-Adding files is not picked up by hot reload.
+3. You restarted the frontend after adding the file.
+Hot reload does not pick up new files.

-### Why is `theme/_main.scss` special?

-Volto scans every add-on for {file}`theme/_variables.scss` and {file}`theme/_main.scss` and injects whichever it finds into two fixed points in the theme's stylesheet—variables before VLT's own, main after all of VLT's styles.
-The filenames are the contract; renaming them silently disables the hook.
+See {ref}`light-theme-insertion-points-label`.

 ### Where do I override `$spacing-large` or a breakpoint?

 In {file}`src/theme/_variables.scss`.
-VLT declares its SCSS variables with `!default`, and that file is injected first, so your value wins.
-Assigning them from {file}`_main.scss` has no effect, because VLT's stylesheets have already been compiled by then.
+Assigning SCSS variables in {file}`_main.scss` has no effect, because VLT has already used their values by then.
+See {ref}`light-theme-custom-properties-label`.

 ## Styling